libellux/Libellux-Up-and-Running/docs/openvas/README.md

 ## Running vulnerability scans

-There is several approaches on how to configure and run tasks (scans) toward your targets (hosts) in OpenVAS.
+There is several approaches on how to configure and run tasks (scans) toward your targets (hosts) in GVM.
 In this tutorial we will go through how to run the more basic tasks.
-We will do both unauthenticated scans, where we do not grant OpenVAS SSH access to our target, and authenticated scans to help identify internal server vulnerabilites or misconfigurations.
+We will do both unauthenticated scans, where we do not grant GVM SSH access to our target, and authenticated scans to help identify internal server vulnerabilites or misconfigurations.

 ### Unauthenticated scan